PAT and onboarding wizard error codes

 What you see: "We couldn't securely store your PAT.
 Please try again in a moment."

-Trigger: A backend error in the envelope-encryption pipeline that wraps your PAT before it lands in our database.
+Trigger: A backend error while securely storing your PAT before it lands in our database.
 Almost always transient.

 Fix: Wait 30 seconds and retry the wizard step.
-If you see this error twice in a row, contact support — repeated encryption_failed indicates an infrastructure issue on our side, not anything you can resolve.
+If you see this error twice in a row, open a support request — repeated encryption_failed indicates an infrastructure issue on our side, not anything you can resolve.

 cosmos_write_failed